Erin-TS/AgriConnect_St10258400_Erin_PROG7311/README.md

 - View a list of all product in the sytem this list can be filtered by product category , date and by farmer

 ###Farmer
--Login to existing account that was created by a employee -Add products to your profile
+- Login to existing account that was created by a employee
+- Add products to your profile
-- view a list of products you have ever added to your profile RefrenceList
+- view a list of products you have ever added to your profile

 If farmer tries to access an employees page or visa verse or if a logged out user tryies to access any page that is not login or register the unauthrised access page will display with a button to redirect the user to the home page.
 This is donte through the use of sessions.